T3gu1a/HyperTypeSeq/README.md

 ## Examples

 MapleWorksheet-HyperTypeSeq-examples.mw is a Maple session with some examples.
-The expected outputs are presented in MapleWorksheet-HyperTypeSeq-examples-outputs.mw
+The expected outputs are presented in MapleWorksheet-HyperTypeSeq-examples-outputs.pdf

 ## References